bwolleswinkel/DummyPyPi2/README.md

 # DummyPyPi2
-Dummy package to test direct publishing from GitHub to PyPi
+Dummy package to test direct publishing from GitHub to PyPi.